Services

 Review Your Data.
 Where do you store your data?
 Is it scattered across an ERP, MES, or CRM, or hidden behind spreadsheets, machine logs, or ecommerce platforms?
 More importantly, is the data usable?

-Data integration and cleansing is usually more laborious and complex than the actual AI build when it comes to AI in manufacturing.
+In manufacturing AI work, data integration and cleansing is usually more laborious and complex than the actual AI build itself.

 Review Budget and Timeline.
 Is there a 6 month deadline on leadership's expected ROI?
-If so, layering and buying AI options is typically more realistic than building everything internally from scratch.
+If that clock is real, layering or buying is typically more realistic than building everything internally from scratch.

 3. Look Beyond Upfront Costs

-AI costs are not just software licenses.
+AI costs are not only software licenses.
 You also need to think about:

 • Integration work